The 20 Best Ogilvie Syndrome Doctors Near Me in Towson, MD

 English

 Dr. James Facciola is a clinical instructor in the Johns Hopkins Medicine Department of Radiology and Radiological Sciences.
 He specializes in body magnetic resonance imaging (MRI), computed tomography (CT), ultrasound, and image-guided biopsy.
 Dr. Facciola graduated from the Temple University School of Medicine in 2013.
 He subsequently completed a preliminary surgical internship at Temple University Hospital in Philadelphia, PA followed by a diagnostic radiology residency at Temple University Hospital.
 Following residency, he completed a year-long fellowship in cross-sectional imaging at Johns Hopkins.
 Dr. Facciola’s research has included study of the anatomic changes seen in the male and female pelvis in children with bladder exstrophy.
 He joins the Johns Hopkins faculty in July 2019.
 Dr. Facciola is rated as an Experienced provider by MediFind in the treatment of Ogilvie Syndrome.
-His top areas of expertise are Pleurisy, Exstrophy of the Bladder, Pleural Effusion, and Pancreatic Cancer.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Pleurisy, Exstrophy of the Bladder, Pleural Effusion, and Pancreatic Cancer.
+Dr. Facciola is board certified in American Board Of Radiology.

 Experienced in Ogilvie Syndrome